Where are they now? The 16 kids handed Man Utd debuts by Solskjaer

 After winning the Under-23s Player of the Year in 2020-21, Mejbri was rewarded with a brief cameo against Wolves and managed to embarrass Willy Boly with a cheeky nutmeg.

-The most recent academy graduate to make their debut under Solskjaer, Fish came off the bench for the final couple of minutes in the win against Wolves.
+The last academy graduate to make their debut under Solskjaer, Fish came off the bench for the final couple of minutes in the win against Wolves.